asangvnit/sysprog-workshop/Linux.md

 lrwx------ 1 ubuntu ubuntu 64 Oct 20 11:06 2 -> /dev/pts/0
 lrwx------ 1 ubuntu ubuntu 64 Oct 20 11:06 255 -> /dev/pts/0
 ```
-If you remember your OS course, 0, 1 & 2 are file descriptors for input, output and standard-err (`stdin`, `stdout`, `stderr`). `/dev/pts/0` means that they are all redirected to interactive `pesudo terminal` 0 where we are running the shell interactivately.
+If you remember your OS course, 0, 1 & 2 are file descriptors for input, output
+and standard-err (`stdin`, `stdout`, `stderr`). `/dev/pts/0` means that they
+are all redirected to interactive `pesudo terminal` 0 where we are running the
+shell interactively.

 ```sh
 ubuntu@sysprog:~$ tty
 /dev/pts/0
 ```

 Few more interesting bits

 ```sh
 ubuntu@sysprog:~$ file /proc/7128/exe
 /proc/7128/exe: symbolic link to /usr/bin/bash